Criminal Defense

 CRIMINAL DUI CASE STRATEGIES

 More than people arrested for other crimes, people arrested for DUI tend to assume, incorrectly, there is no way to fight a DUI case.
 Perhaps it’s because a machine produced a number 0.08 BAC or greater, and they believe the machine is infallible.
 However, breath and blood alcohol analysis is prone to many errors that systematically skew results in a falsely high direction.
-Breathalyzers assume an incorrect temperature of your breath; police instruct people to blow “hard”; and blood is frequently fermented by the time it is tested by the lab.
+Breathalyzers assume an unnatural temperature of your breath; police instruct people to blow “hard”; and blood is frequently fermented by the time it is tested by the lab.
 Don’t assume your case is indefensible merely because you were arrested and police told you your BAC was 0.08 or greater.
 Let an experienced DUI attorney negotiate a reduction of your charges; prove an illegal search or seizure in your case; or bring your DUI to trial.

 Contact RLS Criminal Defense for help requesting a DMV Hearing, or to schedule a FREE initial consultation.